How to Be Tax Compliant After Offshore Voluntary Disclosure Program Closes by Arthur Dichter, JD

 Posted on June 01, 2018 by Arthur Dichter

-The IRS’s recent announcement that it will terminate the Offshore Voluntary Disclosure Program (OVDP) on Sept.
-28, 2018, leaves taxpayers with one less option for avoiding penalties and criminal prosecution when they previously did not report all of their non-U.S. income, or when they did not comply with all of the various reporting requirements applicable to non-U.S. income and assets.
+The IRS announced it will end the Offshore Voluntary Disclosure Program (OVDP) on Sept.
+28, 2018.
+This move will leave taxpayers with one less option for avoiding penalties and criminal prosecution when they did not previously report all of their non-U.S. income, or when they did not comply with all of the U.S.’s various reporting requirements applicable to non-U.S. income and assets.